 Directed drawing is a step-by-step approach to drawing that’s easy for young children to follow.
-With these Free Printable Fall Directed Drawing pages, your little learners can practice drawing their own acorns, apples, pumpkins, and leaves.
+With these Free Printable Fall Directed Drawing pages, your little learners can practice drawing their own pumpkins, foxes, and owls.

-You can use these free printables to direct students easily in person or share a screen to teach your little learners as a distance learning activity this autumn.
-Directed drawing activity printables are a great way to help students master lots of important early learning skills.
+You can use these free printables to help students master lots of important early learning skills.

 Keep reading to learn more about what you can do in the classroom with directed drawing activities and check out lots more seasonal ideas too.